 In summary, personalized text formats can reduce cognitive load, freeing up working memory for other components of the reading process.
 Making the connection between text presentation, cognitive load, reading fluency, and comprehension creates an opportunity to support an individual’s overall success and growth as a reader.

-About Meaghan Crowley-Sullivan Meaghan Crowley-Sullivan, M.Ed., M.A., is the Bay Area Program Coordinator for the iDEAL Institute at Loyola Marymount University.
-She completed undergraduate and graduate degrees from the University of Notre Dame, where she graduated with a Bachelor of Arts in American Studies, a minor in Education, Schooling and Society, a Masters of Education in Elementary Education, and a Masters of Arts in Educational Leadership.
+About Meaghan Crowley-Sullivan Meaghan Crowley-Sullivan, M.Ed., M.A., is the Curriculum and Professional Learning Developer for the iDEAL Institute at Loyola Marymount University.
+She completed undergraduate and graduate degrees from the University of Notre Dame, where she graduated with a Bachelor of Arts in American Studies, a minor in Education, Schooling and Society, a Master of Education in Elementary Education, and a Master of Arts in Educational Leadership.
 Working as an expeditionary learning and blended learning teacher both in California and Colorado, her experience as a lower and upper elementary teacher has been shaped by her passion for forward-thinking instructional models, her commitment to encouraging teacher collaboration, and the desire to utilize technology to meet the needs of all students, while promoting creativity, collaboration, critical thinking, and communication.

 Connor, Carol McDonald et al. “Building Word Knowledge, Learning Strategies, and Metacognition with the Word-Knowledge E-Book.”
 Computers & education vol. 128 (2019): 284-311. doi:10.1016/j.compedu.2018.09.016

 Scarborough, H. S. (2001).
 Connecting early language and literacy to later reading (dis)abilities: Evidence, theory, and practice.
 In S. Neuman & D. Dickinson (Eds.), Handbook for research in early literacy (pp. 97–110).
 New York, NY: Guilford Press.